Ethiopian–Somali conflict: Rising Ethiopian–Somali tensions (2023–present)

 In January 2024, Ethiopian Prime Minister Abiy Ahmed signed a deal with the breakaway region of Somaliland for recognition as an independent state in exchange for a 20km naval/commercial base on the northern Somali coast.
 Kenyan intellectual Peter Kagwanja observed that security officials in Mogadishu have become increasingly concerned by the possibility of an Ethiopian blitzkrieg akin to the 2006 invasion.
 This has prompted the Somalia government to turn to Egypt and Turkey for military defence.
 In April 2024, the Somali government expelled Ethiopia's ambassador for interference in internal affairs and recalled its envoy from Addis Ababa.
-Somali government officials warned that Ethiopian troops must withdraw from Somalia by January 2025.
-However, it remains uncertain whether the government can enforce this, given the entrenched presence of Ethiopian forces in regions like Gedo, Hiran, Bay, and Bakool.
-Around 10,000 Ethiopian troops are presently deployed in Somalia.
+Somali government officials warned Ethiopian troops to withdraw from Somalia by January 2025.
+Analysts remained uncertain whether the government could enforce such a demand, given the entrenched presence of Ethiopian forces in regions like Gedo, Hiran, Bay, and Bakool.
+Around 10,000 Ethiopian troops were then deployed in Somalia.

 In 2023, SSC Khatumo forces launched an uprising in Las Anod to expel Somaliland forces and reunify the region with Somalia.
 After a significant defeat in August 2023, Somaliland retreated, establishing a 100km front line from Las Anod by August 2024, with a military stalemate in place.
-Increased Somaliland troop training in Ethiopia in 2024 has fueled speculation that Somaliland President Muse Bihi may be planning a new offensive to reclaim territory lost to SSC.
+Increased Somaliland troop training in Ethiopia in 2024 fueled speculation that Somaliland may be planning a new offensive to reclaim territory lost to SSC.

-In response to Ethiopia's attempts to establish a naval base and recognize Somaliland, Somalia has increasingly turned to Egypt.
+In response to Ethiopia's attempts to establish a naval base and recognize Somaliland, Somalia increasingly turned to Egypt.
 In August 2024, the Somali government announced that in January 2025, the Egyptian military would replace the Ethiopian troops currently deployed with the African Union force in Somalia, with 10,000 Egyptian troops being sent.
 Egyptian officials stated that they would send weapons including armored vehicles, artillery, radars, and drones to Somalia as part of the defence deal.
 At the end of August, Egypt began supplying Somalia with arms and ammunition.
 Ethiopia's foreign ministry responded to the Egypt–Somalia agreement by warning that Ethiopia would not "stand idle while other actors are taking measures to destabilize the region."
 The rise in tensions has caused fears of a major interstate conflict breaking out in the Horn of Africa.